 - Submitted a declaration and testified on behalf of Nest Labs in Allure Energy, Inc. v.
 Nest Labs, Inc., a patent infringement proceeding, assessing whether a preliminary injunction against the defendant should be granted.

 - In Teva v.
 Amgen, supported testifying expert working with Amgen Inc., which sought a permanent injunction to prevent Teva Pharmaceuticals USA Inc. from introducing its infringing drug, Neutroval, to the US market prior to the expiration of Amgen’s patents.

 - Provided written report, deposition, and courtroom testimony on behalf of Amgen in Amgen v.
-Roche to advise the court considering whether to grant a permanent injunction against Roche’s sales and marketing of a product that infringes Amgen’s patents.
+F. Hoffman-La Roche to advise the court considering whether to grant a permanent injunction against Roche’s sales and marketing of a product that infringes Amgen’s patents.

 - In Applied Medical v.
 Ethicon Endo-Surgery, on behalf of Applied Medical, investigated economic issues associated with the Court’s consideration of injunctive relief concerning allegations of false advertising in markets for laparoscopic medical devices.
-Analyses focused on the impact of the challenged conduct on surgeon preferences and hospital procurements.